teras/keydeck/Configuration.md

           - exec: "echo 'Button pressed'"
 ```

-In this example, the `on_tick` handler executes every 1 second while the page is active, showing a notification.
+In this example, the `on_tick` handler executes at the configured tick interval (default 2 seconds) while the page is active, showing a notification.
 This is useful for:
 - Updating time-sensitive button displays
 - Polling system status
 - Periodic health checks